 Where practitioners run into trouble is with foundations that have mixed activities.
 A cultural stichting that runs a museum shop and rents event space is conducting commercial activities.
 A foundation that manages real estate for rental income is conducting commercial activities.
 What matters isn’t whether the foundation’s purpose is non-profit.
 It’s whether any of its actual activities meet the enterprise test.

 One category that causes persistent confusion is the STAK (Stichting Administratiekantoor).
 A STAK holds shares and issues depository receipts (certificaten van aandelen).
 It does not typically conduct commercial trade itself.
+The commercial activities happen in the underlying BV whose shares the STAK holds.
 Unless the STAK itself generates revenue from services or other commercial activity, it generally falls outside Title 9 on its own.
+The BV it holds shares in has its own Title 9 obligations based on its own size classification.

 What the €6 million turnover trigger means under BW2 article 2:360